mathigon/textbooks/README.md

 the assets to be compiled and then open [localhost:5000](http://localhost:5000).
 The server will automatically watch for file changes.

-Every chapter is a subfolder in the [content](content) directory.
-The URL of the [Probability chapter](content/probability), for example, will be [localhost:5000/course/probability](http://localhost:5000/course/probability).
+Every course is a subfolder in the [content](content) directory.
+The URL of the [Probability course](content/probability), for example, will be [localhost:5000/course/probability](http://localhost:5000/course/probability).

 ![](https://mathigon.org/images/unused/divider-2.png)

-## Chapter Structure
+## Course Structure

-Every chapter consists of a few different components:
+Every course consists of a few different components:

-* `content.md` contains the source code and metadata for every chapter.
+* `content.md` contains the source code and metadata for a course.
 It is written in a [custom extension](https://mathigon.io/markdown) of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-* `functions.js` contains all chapter-specific JavaScript code.
+* `functions.js` contains all course-specific JavaScript code.
-* `styles.less` contains all chapter-specific styles, in [LESS](http://lesscss.org/) format.
+* `styles.less` contains all course-specific styles, in [LESS](http://lesscss.org/) format.
 * `hints.yaml` (optional) contains any messages that can be sent by Mathigon's virtual personal tutor.